Ical-a/f_music_player/README.md

 `fmupl --shuffle` or

 Spamming ^C (Ctrl-C) in shuffle mode will quit in shuffle mode.
+No idea how to make that work, sorry.

 ### Adding songs
 fmupl reads from a file: